 When people look through my bucket list, there are two items which tend to be commented on far more than any others: ‘#52 Fall in Love’ and ‘#15 See a Dead Body’.
 I think that this is because, as humans, we feel a much greater connection to ideas and events that tug at our heart-strings than we do to adrenaline based activities such as skydiving, relaxing activities such as bathing in the blue lagoon, or adventure activities such as spending the night on a desert island.
 These other activities are nice added extras, but love and death affect us all.
 Not in equal measures, but they do affect us all.

-My second published book, We Ordered a Panda, is my comprehensive answer to the former.
+My second published book, We Ordered a Panda, which can be purchased through my online bookshop, is my comprehensive answer to the former.
 My way of feeling better about things is to write them down.
 Yes, I wish to entertain and inspire, but my writing also doubles as a form of therapy.
 As an atheist, I am constantly melancholic about love and death.
 I know that there is no afterlife.
 I know that I am no phoenix and that when I do eventually die there will be no rebirth from the ashes.
 By seeing a dead body, I felt that it would provide such a horrific and stark image of the fragility and shortness of life, that I would then be able to further comprehend and understand how I wish to better spend mine.

 I have now been unfortunate enough to see multiple dead bodies, and can indeed say that this has been the case.
 I’m not going to go into the specifics of such incidents.
 Trust me, as much as you think you want to know, you don’t want to know.
 And even if you did want to know, I don’t want to share them with you anyway so you won’t know.